Hip Replacement London2024-12-03T17:02:21+00:00

 Cemented

 Cemented total hip replacements are considered gold standard in many countries.
 The stem is fixed in position inside using bone cement, which holds it securely in position inside the femur.
-These types of hip replacement have been shown to last many years, but may not always be suitable for younger more high-demand patients.
+These types of hip replacement have been shown to last many years.

 Hybrid hip replacements combine the use of a cemented femoral stem with an uncemented acetabular cup.
 The benefit of this is that it allows the use of more contemporary bearings such as ceramics.